cosinekitty/astronomy/source/js/README.md

 angular separation from the Sun, as seen from the Earth.
 Returns an `ElongationEvent` object containing the date and time of the next maximum elongation, the elongation in degrees, and whether the body is visible in the morning or evening.

-**Kind**: global function

 | Param | Type | Description |
 | --- | --- | --- |